matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

    of attempting to download a key bundle on every startup.
 24 hours is a recommended time limit.)

- * Otherwise, Bob's client should store the details of the key bundle but not download it immediately.
+ * Otherwise, Bob's client SHOULD store the details of the key bundle but not download it immediately.
 If he later accepts an invite to the room from Alice, his client downloads and processes the bundle at that point.